tryigit/Android-Life-Knowledge/README.md

 > It is possible to edit these files on old Android devices.
 However, if you exaggerate and enter an incorrect value, your phone may indicate the battery incorrectly and shut down prematurely.

 # Storage Life
-The Android kernel is currently reading the battery health information in this folder.
+The Android kernel is currently reading the storage life information in this folder.
 ```
 /sys/devices/platform/soc/1d84000.ufshc/health_descriptor/
 ```